bengtssonpalme/MPBIO-BBT045-2025/git-exercise-1.md

 Then save `[Ctrl]-s` and close `[Ctrl]-x` the file.

 How is this file handled by git?
 Take a look at the current status of the repo:

 ```bash
 git status
 ```

-Git detects the new file as *untracked*, this means that that Git isn’t keeping track of this file yet.
+Git detects the new file as *untracked*, this means that that it is not keeping track of this file yet.
 You can tell Git to start tracking it with the **`git add`** command.

 ```bash
 git add equipment.txt
 ```
 Check what happened with `git status`.

 The file has been added to the *staging area*, to actually record a snapshot of the file you need to **commit** what's in the staging area:

 ```bash